Wounding or grievous bodily harm with intent

 Wounding or inflicting grievous bodily harm with intent

-The offence of Inflicting grievous bodily harm with intent is extremely serious.
-It carries a maximum penalty of 25 years imprisonment.
-Although, it is an offence that our criminal lawyers beat time and time again.
+The offence of inflicting grievous bodily harm with intent is extremely serious.
+Although it is an offence that our criminal lawyers beat time and time again.

 Intending to inflict grievous bodily harm is not easy to prove.
 A person who commits the offence must have intended to cause the victim really serious harm.
-That is the same intent required on a murder charge!
-Because the charge is so serious, it is not enough that an attacker wanted to hurt the victim and went too far, if the attacker did not intend to seriously harm the victim.
+That is the same intent required on a murder charge.

 What is Grievous Bodily Harm?